opengsn/docs/README.md

-Upon receiving the request to relay a transaction from the client, the Relay server will validate this transaction to make sure it pays back the amount of ETH that covers the expenses of submitting it and some extra fee to allow the relay to turn a profit.
+Upon receiving the request to relay a transaction from the client, the Relay server will validate this transaction to make sure it pays back the amount of ETH that covers the expenses of submitting it and some extra fee to allow the relayer to turn a profit.

-If everything is fine, the relay signs a native Ethereum transaction, submits it to the mempool and returns a signed transaction to the client for validation.
+If everything is fine, the relayer signs a native Ethereum transaction, submits it to the mempool and returns a signed transaction to the client for validation.
 In case anything goes wrong, the client can just pick a different relay server and try to send a transaction via a new one.